Tyumen Scientists Learn to Turn Associated Gas into Fuel of the Future

 The creation of an industrial plant using Fischer-Tropsch technology will improve the efficiency of hydrocarbon use

-Scientists at the Tyumen State University (TSU) are creating an experimental plant for processing associated petroleum gas into liquid hydrocarbons and developing an energy-saving deep processing technology.
-The project is being implemented as part of the "Priority-2030" program and aims to efficiently use hydrocarbon raw materials with minimal environmental impact.
+Scientists at the University of Tyumen (UTMN) are creating an experimental plant for processing associated petroleum gas into liquid hydrocarbons and developing an energy-saving deep processing technology.
+The project is being implemented as part of the "Priority-2030" program and is aimed at the efficient use of hydrocarbon raw materials with minimal environmental impact.

 Andrey Elyshev, PhD in Chemistry, Project Manager